Imtjl/.github/profile/README.md

-# IMTJL - It's More Than Just Labs
+# IMTJL - It's More Than Just Labs!

 <a id="overview"></a>
 <details>